websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 The easiest way to handle database configuration is to let DXP manage the data source.
 Administrators can use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
 If using the built-in data source, skip this section.

 If using JBoss to manage the data source, follow these steps:

+1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

 1. Add the data source inside the `$JBOSS_HOME/standalone/configuration/standalone.xml` file's the `<datasources>` element.